eyubkh/Englicus/README.md

 [x] Updating xp of the current section lesson
 [x] Generate more lessons while completing
-[x] fetching correct date depending on the fluency of the user [] Adding sections inside the path lesson to agroup the exercices
+[x] fetching correct date depending on the fluency of the user [x] Adding sections inside the path lesson to agroup the exercices [x] Filtering exercices by topic